 $ netlifyctl login

-And finally, deploy the static website using the following command:
+And finally, deploy the static website you've been building using the following command:

 $ netlifyctl deploy -b dist